WHYAMERICASUCKS.COM

 The Intel stake story made the state-capital crossover even clearer

 AP reported in July 2025 that Lutnick confirmed the government was pursuing a 10% stake in Intel by converting federal support, and AP later reported in August that the deal closed.
-That meant the Commerce world was not just setting rules for industry.
-It was reaching directly into the cap table of one of America's most important chip companies.
+Commerce was reaching directly into the cap table of one of America's most important chip companies.

-That matters because it sharpens the central concern.
-Lutnick was not merely a former financier commenting on industrial policy.
-He was a top official helping oversee a government willing to behave like an investor while he himself was still navigating the afterimage of enormous private holdings.
+Lutnick was a top official helping oversee a government willing to behave like an investor while he himself was still navigating the afterimage of enormous private holdings.

 More Stories